Quansight/Quansight-website/apps/labs/posts/alt-text-scipy-2022.md

 [bokehqr]: https://user-images.githubusercontent.com/4236275/177208706-304e0176-969e-48a0-becd-730a8c92eb01.png
 [placeholder]: #
 [placeholderqr]: https://chart.googleapis.com/chart?cht=qr&chl=https%3A%2F%2Fgithub.com%2Falt-text-task-force&chs=300x300&choe=UTF-8&chld=L|2

-[^history]: The Alt Text workshop format started from Project Jupyter.
+[^1]: The Alt Text workshop format started from Project Jupyter.
 The goal was a low-code, no-git workshop that worked for a lot of people.
 You can learn more about the history in our past blog posts, or even learn to run an event yourself
-[markdown]: #
-[rst]: #
-[tips]: #

-[^history]: These alt text events have been a community for mainstay for over a year.
+[^2]: These alt text events have been a community for mainstay for over a year.
 In these [low-code workshops](https://labs.quansight.org/blog/2021/09/low-code-contributions-through-github) we have been able to remove the complexities of git in contributing to open source.
 These events have been run [in the past with several communities](https://github.com/isabela-pf/a11y-events/tree/main/workshop-resources/alt-text#past-events).